mitesh1612/blog/src/data/blog/cancellationtoken-real-systems.md

 This sounds obvious, but it is one of the easiest mistakes to make in a layered backend.
 You do the “correct” thing at the top by accepting a token, and then somewhere in the middle of the call chain someone forgets to pass it along.
 At that point, the rest of the code is effectively deaf to cancellation.

 Sometimes this happens because a method never accepted a token in the first place.
 Sometimes it happens because someone passes `CancellationToken.None` to a downstream call “just for now” and then nobody revisits it.
-Sometimes it happens because the token gets propagated to one dependency but not the other, which is even more fun to debug because now cancellation works only on alternate Tuesdays.
+Sometimes the library method accepts a `CancellationToken` as an optional parameter with a default value, so it never even occurs to you that you should be passing one in.
+And sometimes it happens because the token gets propagated to one dependency but not the other, which is even more fun to debug because now cancellation works only on alternate Tuesdays.

 In practice, forwarding the token consistently is often more important than manually checking `IsCancellationRequested` in a hundred places.
 If your downstream HTTP call, EF Core query, or storage SDK already accepts a token, let it do the right thing.